Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

     * Peek and update messages

 ### Additional documentation

-For more extensive documentation on the Azure Storage Queues, see the [Azure Storage Queues documentation](https://docs.microsoft.com/azure/storage/) on docs.microsoft.com.
+For more extensive documentation on Azure Queue storage, see the [Azure Queue storage documentation](https://docs.microsoft.com/en-us/azure/storage/queues/) on docs.microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.